jeffbyrnes/chef-logentries/README.md

 The following platforms are supported by this cookbook, meaning that the recipes run on these platforms without error:

 * Ubuntu
+* Amazon Linux

 ## Recipes

-* `logentries` - Set up the apt repository and install the logentries package
+* `logentries` - Set up the apt/yum repository and install the logentries package

 ## Usage

-This cookbook installs the Logentries Agent package from the Logentries apt repository.
+This cookbook installs the Logentries Agent package from the Logentries apt/yum repository.

 Additionally this cookbook provides a `logentries` definition which you can use to register hosts, follow logs, and execute other `le` based commands.